parth-parekh/CS175/docs/status.md

 title: Status
 ---
 ## Project Summary
-Our idea for the project is to allow a user input for an item in Minecraft and have the agent traverse the world and collect resources to craft inputted item.
-In terms of expandability for our project, we can also allow users to make their inputs through images.
-The goal of our project is to mimic a fully functioning Minecraft player with an object to craft in mind through specific resource gathering.
+Our project, Smartcraft is focused on the application of malmo towards world navigation and resource collection.
+The goal is to allow a user to input an item for the agent to craft.
+Once given an object to craft, the agent should traverse the world to find and collect the resources needed to craft the requested item(s).
+The agent should also be able to obtain the necessary tools to collect resources, such as a wooden pickaxe being needed to collect stone for a stone pickaxe.
+Ultimately the goal of our project is to mimic a fully functioning Minecraft player with an object to craft in mind through specific resource gathering.
+Other ideas we have include allowing the user to input the object to craft through an image.

+This can be applied to the game in terms of resource and item collection.
+This also has real world applications, as seen in the use of reinforcement learning in robotics.
+[Learning to Walk in the Real World with Minimal Human Effort](https://arxiv.org/pdf/2002.08550.pdf)
 ## Video Status

 ## Approach